 Lamium (Dead Nettle) is a trailing, groundcover perennial.
-The name "Dead Nettle" refers to the fact that Lamium does not have the stinging hairs characteristic of other nettles.
+The name "Dead Nettle" refers to the fact that Lamium does not have the stinging hair characteristic of other nettles.
 Native to Europe and western Asia, Lamium is frequently found naturalized along woodland trails and paths and colonized along the banks of streams.

-A member of the mint family, Lamium spreads quickly, is self-seeding, and will rapidly create a groundcover wherever it is planted.
+A member of the mint family, Lamium spreads quickly, is self-seeding, and will rapidly create a ground cover wherever it is planted.
 Its brittle, fragile stems help keep it from becoming aggressively invasive and also allow bulbs and other perennials to penetrate its foliage.

 Pests and Diseases

-Check your plants regularly and, if slugs or snails are present, handpick and dispose of them as they appear.
+Check your plants regularly and if slugs or snails are present, handpick and dispose of them as they appear.
 Early mornings and evenings and after periods of damp weather are the best times to hunt for these pests.
 Another method of control some gardeners use is placing saucers of stale beer among their plants, with the lip of the container at ground level.
 Slugs and snails are attracted to the liquid, fall in and drown.